 Local code of corporate governance 2020/2021

 Governance is about how the Council ensures it is doing the right things, in the right way, for the right people in a timely, inclusive, open, honest and accountable manner.
 It comprises systems, processes, cultures and values by which the Council is directed and controlled and through which it accounts to, engages with and, where appropriate, leads the community.
-The Leader of the Council and Managing Director have a special relationship role as custodians of the Council’s governance arrangement, but good governance is also the responsibility of all Members and Officers.
+The Leader of the Council and Chief Executive have a special relationship role as custodians of the Council’s governance arrangement, but good governance is also the responsibility of all Councillors and Officers.

 This Local Code of Corporate Governance therefore sets out and describes the Royal Borough of Windsor and Maidenhead’s commitment to corporate governance and identifies arrangements that will ensure its effective implementation and application in all aspects of the Council’s work.
 This Local Code of Corporate Governance will be reviewed by the Statutory Officers Group at least annually.

 In conducting its business, the Royal Borough of Windsor and Maidenhead is fully committed to upholding the highest possible standards of good corporate governance, believing that good governance leads to high standards of management, strong performance, effective use of resources, increased public involvement and trust in the council.

 Good governance flows from a framework of shared values, culture and behaviour and from systems and structures.
 This code of corporate governance is a public statement that sets out the framework through which the council meets its commitment to good corporate governance.
 It is underpinned by the CIPFA/SOLACE seven core principles of good governance.

 The core principles of good governance as recognised by the CIPFA/SOLACE framework that will be adopted by the Council are as follows:

 Core Principles of Good Governance